 What is etc?

-etc’s full name is etc . . . a resale marketplace. etc is a resale shop located in the mall on the northwest corner of US 41 (Indianapolis Blvd) and US 30 (Lincoln Highway) in Schererville (across the street from Wal-Mart, between The Dollar Tree and Rent-a-Center).
+etc’s full name is etc . . . a thrift store. etc is a resale shop located in the mall on the northwest corner of US 41 (Indianapolis Blvd) and US 30 (Lincoln Highway) in Schererville (across the street from Wal-Mart, between The Dollar Tree and Rent-a-Center).
 The resale shop was established by the Highland Christian School Foundation as one of its primary fundraising initiatives.
 The resale shop is currently the only ministry of Servant Partners in Christian Education, Incorporated (SPICE), a non-profit organization created for this purpose and incorporated in the State of Indiana on January 9, 2009.
 This organization opened the resale shop in April of that same year.
 On April 22, 2009, the organization was also approved by the IRS as a 501(c)(3) charity.
 That was important because it means that gifts made to etc are deductible for federal income tax purposes to the full extent of the law.

 Why is it called etc?